 This human trafficking-adjacent research includes encouraging solutions and interventions that have already been tested, but because they are not labeled as human trafficking or modern slavery interventions, they are largely unknown to the human trafficking implementation and research community.
-HTRI will highlight evidence-based practices that intersect with interventions common in human trafficking-focused programs (e.g., women's empowerment initiatives, referral mechanisms, economic development, financial inclusion, and social protection programs) throughout the initiative.
+HTRI will highlight evidencebased practices that intersect with interventions common in human trafficking-focused programs (e.g., women's empowerment initiatives, referral mechanisms, economic development, financial inclusion, and social protection programs) throughout the initiative.
+In 2023, HTRI contributed to IPA's Best Bets initiative and report, which focuses on new interventions that have the potential to be transformative but require additional investment to advance along the path to scalability; including some "Emerging Innovations" that are relevant to counter-trafficking work, such as edutainment, to challenge attitudes, and behaviors, and Empowerment and Livelihoods for Adolescents to promote girls' agency and health.
+HTRI and its scientific co-advisors also drafted three human trafficking-focused "Exploratory Innovations" (included in the report's annex) that seem particularly promising for future investment and research: Targeted Awareness and Behavior Change Interventions; Social Protection Programs for Human Trafficking Survivors and At-Risk Populations; and Law Enforcement and Judicial Capacity Building (IPA 2023).